Darren Holden (footballer): Ross County

-He signed for Scottish club Ross County in June 2015, making his debut on 25 August in a 2–0 Scottish League Cup victory over Ayr United.
-He scored his first senior goal in a 7–0 Scottish League Cup win over Falkirk on 22 September.
+Holden swapped one Victoria Park for another when he signed a two-year contract for Scottish Premiership club Ross County in June 2015, becoming manager Jim McIntyre's fifth signing of the summer.
+Holden made his debut on 25 August 2015 in a 2–0 Scottish League Cup second round victory over Scottish League One side Ayr United.
+He scored his first senior goal in a 7–0 Scottish League Cup third round win over Scottish Championship side Falkirk on 22 September.